 Contributing

-We would ❤️ for you to contribute to Appwrite and help make it better!
+We would ❤️ you to contribute to Appwrite and help make it better!
 We want contributing to Appwrite to be fun, enjoyable, and educational for anyone and everyone.
-All contributions are welcome, including issues, new docs as well as updates and tweaks, blog posts, workshops, and more.
+All contributions are welcome, including issues and new docs, as well as updates and tweaks, blog posts, workshops, and more.

 How to Start?

-If you are worried or don’t know where to start, check out our next section explaining what kind of help we could use and where can you get involved.
-You can reach out with questions to Eldad Fux (@eldadfux) or @appwrite on Twitter, and anyone from the Appwrite team on Discord.
+If you are worried or don’t know where to start, check out the next section that explains what kind of help we could use and where you can get involved.
+You can reach out with questions to Eldad Fux (@eldadfux) or @appwrite on Twitter or to anyone from the Appwrite team on Discord.
 You can also submit an issue, and a maintainer can guide you!

 Code of Conduct